MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 * Actual support and troubleshooting experience using the data, to find trouble or locate the causes of trouble.

-* Review of past incidents to find non-technology reasons, that later can be automated (auto-remediation).
+* Review of past incidents to find non-technology reasons, that later can be automated (auto remediation).

 * Guidance in the form of documentation, software, training, or consulting by the software or hardware vendor.

-If you are familiar with System Center Operations Manager, Microsoft and its partners provide *management packs.*  Management packs are technology-specific; for example you import a SQL management pack Operations Manager automatically discovers and targets servers hosting SQL Server and begins monitoring them.
+If you are familiar with System Center Operations Manager, Microsoft and its partners provide *management packs.*  Management packs are technology-specific; for example, you import a SQL management pack Operations Manager automatically discovers and targets servers hosting SQL Server and begins monitoring them.
 Here, observability is more or less pre-defined by the product engineers at Microsoft and dozens of industries.
-With Operations Manager you don't need to worry about north-south and east-west dependencies, so that observing the health of SQL is part of the larger IT service with networking, virtualization and applications included.
+With Operations Manager, you don't need to worry about north-south and east-west dependencies, so that observing the health of SQL is part of the larger IT service with networking, virtualization, and applications included.
 Owing to a common schema based on the familiar four-part *health model*, Operations Manager is designed for on-premises infrastructure.
 Infrastructure service architectures tend to be **fixed** in components and architectural patterns, relative to cloud services.

 In the cloud, you have enormous flexibility in the kind of services you want.
-Monitoring includes how they change over time - they can be dynamical, global and resilient.
+Monitoring includes how they change over time - they can be dynamical, global, and resilient.
 As a cloud architect, you are not constrained by fixed, on-premises thinking.
 Operations Manager can participate, but again, its strength is traditional on-premises infrastructure and applications.
 In contrast, Azure Monitor's architecture is much more flexible in supporting all three cloud models.
 To reach your observability goals in Azure Monitor, you have more freedom to decide on resources, where to place them geographically, and how to visualize the components working together.

 With Azure Monitor, you can take advantage of existing workbooks that are included in [Insights](/azure/azure-monitor/monitor-reference), which provide similar functionality that a management pack in Operations Manager does.
 Otherwise, you need to review the Azure documentation for each of the Azure services in order to understand how you can monitor and detect for known failures or symptoms that indicate potential failure.